"For the Love of Music Since 1866"

 Rehearsals for the Belleville Philharmonic Youth Orchestra are Mondays

 5:30 - 7:30 pm at the Belleville Philharmonic Hall.
 Sometimes we will have sectionals off-site.
 We rehearse on most holidays.
-The exception is Christmas and New Year's Eve if they fall on a Monday.
+The exception is Labor Day.
 Parents are always welcome to stay to listen to the rehearsals.
 It is interesting to hear the progress that the kids make throughout each concert session.

 PARENT AND OTHER VOLUNTEERS